WinClassic/winclassic.github.io/app-theming.md

 *Original thread ["Removing the Navigation Bar from Windows Explorer"](https://winclassic.boards.net/thread/132/removing-navigation-bar-windows-explorer) by [anixx](https://winclassic.boards.net/user/3).*

-Since Windows Vista, Microsoft does not provide convenient means to remove or hide the Nazigation Bar.
+Since Windows Vista, Microsoft does not provide convenient means to remove or hide the Navigation Bar.
 The Navigation Bar is the bar that includes the navigation buttons (forward, back), the address bar and the search bar.

 #### With Classic Theme